Venado Tuerto: History

 Venado Tuerto was founded on April 26, 1884 by Eduardo Casey, born in Lobos, Buenos Aires, in 1847.
 He was the son of two Irish immigrants who had amassed considerable wealth.
 Casey bought a large extension of land from where the natives had been recently expelled, to be employed for farming and horse breeding.
+The land purchase was reportedly one of the most expensive real estate transactions in Argentine history at that time.

 The name of the town literally means one-eyed deer, and its origin is unknown, though several folk legends circulate around it.
-In any case, it was not considered tasteful by some, and on several occasions a change was formally requested, mainly to 'Ciudad Casey' ('Casey City'), though never carried out.
+According to local legend, a one-eyed deer that lived near a lagoon would alert the inhabitants of the nearby fort (fortín) about approaching indigenous raids, earning it a special place in local folklore.
+In any case, the name was not considered tasteful by some, and on several occasions a change was formally requested, mainly to 'Ciudad Casey' ('Casey City'), though never carried out.

-The town was declared a city on December 16, 1935.
-As of 2008 its mayor is José Luis Freyre, of the Justicialist Party.